tricknotes/mocha-ci-driver/README.md

 [![Build Status](https://secure.travis-ci.org/tricknotes/mocha-ci-driver.png)](http://travis-ci.org/tricknotes/mocha-ci-driver)

-`mocha-ci-driver` is a driver what make test that is written by [mocha](https://github.com/visionmedia/mocha) for browser working on Node.js.
+`mocha-ci-driver` is a driver that make test written by [mocha](https://github.com/visionmedia/mocha) for browser working on Node.js.

 Your code and test for browser works on Node.js without rewriting for Node.js.